otthman/alx-system_engineering-devops/0x00-shell_basics/README.md

-A script that moves the file betty from /tmp/
+A script to move Betty